fodorbalint/PathMaker/readme0.md

 <!---->

-When we re-run the program on 9 x 9, it will be obvious that covering all the above 9 cases of area checking still does not solve everything.
+When we re-run the program on 9&nbsp;x&nbsp;9, it will be obvious that covering all the above 9 cases of area checking still does not solve everything.

 If we don't apply the first size-specific rule, we get stuck here: